 Tulum is not all that large, as Mayan cities go, but its spectacular location, right on the Caribbean coast of the Yucatan Peninsula, makes it one of the best known, and definitely one of the most picturesque.
 This was a late post-classic Maya site that was at it’s peak from 1200 AD right up to the time of the Spanish Conquest.
 It was still inhabited for at least 70 years after the arrival of the Europeans, until the Old World diseases brought along by the Spaniards took hold and decimated the population, causing the town to be abandoned.

 Today, the ruin is home to a motley assortment of Spiny Tailed Iguanas, and if you visit when it’s busy, to brightly colored herds of tourists, taking a day trip from Cancun, or one of the many other resorts along the Riviera Maya.
-Tulum is easily accessible to the millions of beach loving vacationers that come to the area every year, and that, more than anything else, makes it one of the most popular Mayan ruins in the Yucatan, second only to the world famous ancient city of Chichen Itza.
+Tulum is easily accessible to the millions of beach loving vacationers that come to the area every year, and that, more than anything else, makes it one of the most popular Mayan ruins in the Yucatan, second only to the famous ancient city of Chichen Itza.

 Iguanas take over when the tourists depart, so the abandoned city is never entirely empty.